numieow/lua-mtg-miss-finder/README.md

 The collection files will contain the relevant cards you already own.
 The wants file will contain the entire decklist.

-The haves and havenots files will cintain the cards you have and have not, after the script has run.
+The haves and havenots files will contain the cards you have and have not, after the script has run.

-The correct format is as follows :
+The correct format is as follows (it will also output like this) :
 ```
 1 Ghave, Guru of Spores (2X2)
 1 Abrupt Decay